SAP/cloud-identity-developer-guide/docs/concepts/Testing.md

 ### Loading local DCL bundle

-To test with local DCL files, the AMS client library needs to use the local DCL files instead of the bundle from the AMS cloud instance.
+To test without an AMS cloud instance, the AMS client library needs to use the local DCL files instead of the bundle from the AMS cloud instance.

 #### Compiling DCL to DCN
-Before running the tests, the local DCL files need to be compiled to DCN files as input for the AMS client library:
+Before running the tests, the local DCL files need to be compiled to DCN files as input for the AMS client library.

 ::: tip
 In CAP Node.js projects, this is done automatically by `@sap/ams-dev` before `cds start/watch/test`.
 In other projects, you need to compile the DCL files manually.